Labour: Passengers will be ‘appalled’ at new contracts for train operators

 Avanti West Coast’s long-term deal comes after it was handed two consecutive six-month contracts and ordered to develop a recovery plan aimed at addressing poor performance on vital routes, which was largely attributed to drivers refusing to work paid overtime shifts.

-The proportion of its trains being cancelled has been cut to “as low as 1.1% over the past year”, the DfT said.
+The proportion of its trains being cancelled has been cut to “as low as 1.1 per cent over the past year”, the DfT said.

 Avanti West Coast runs trains on the West Coast Main Line between London Euston and Glasgow Central, with branches to Birmingham, North Wales, Liverpool, Manchester and Edinburgh.

-It is a joint venture between FirstGroup (70%) and Italian state operator Trenitalia (30%).
+It is a joint venture between FirstGroup (70 per cent) and Italian state operator Trenitalia (30 per cent).

 It is owned by Arriva, which is a UK-based subsidiary of the German state railway operator Deutsche Bahn.